ndarville/style/terminal/README.md

 ### Dotfiles ###

-I don’t rely too much on dotfiles, but a few navigational shortcut aliases come in handy.

 I really like [Paul Irish’s dotfiles][irish], but you kind of add a bunch of things without knowing what you’re doing.
 I’m currently using it with some modifications on macOS, but I wouldn’t know which part of it to recommend to you.

 I’ve only included the dotfile settings I use across both macOS and bash on Windows 10, since my idiosyncracies aren’t useful to anyone else.

 #### Installation ####

-Adding aliases is pretty easy.
+Adding aliases and dotfiles is pretty easy.

 `.bashrc` is what happens when you load your terminal.
 So you’ll want to add your aliases on load.